Challenging behaviour

 Challenging behaviour is most often, though not exclusively exhibited by individuals with learning developmental disabilities, individuals with dementia or other mental health needs, such as strokes or acquired brain injuries, individuals with psychosis and by children, although such behaviours can be displayed by any person.

+The term challenging behaviour is a euphemism.

 Types

 Common types of challenging behaviour include self-injurious behaviour (such as hitting, headbutting, biting, scratching), aggressive behaviour (such as hitting others, headbutting, shouting, swearing, screaming, scratching others, spitting, biting, punching, hair pulling, kicking), inappropriate sexualised behaviour (such as public masturbation or groping), behaviour directed at property (such as throwing objects and stealing) and stereotyped behaviours (such as repetitive rocking or echolalia).

 Misuse

-The term "challenging behaviour" has become subject to widespread misuse, most often as a euphemism for violent or aggressive behaviour.
+The term challenging behaviour has become subject to widespread misuse, most often as a euphemism for violent or aggressive behaviour.
 In educational settings it is often used to refer to acts of disobedience, defiance, or other non-compliance with authority.
 This is not what the term was originally intended to refer to.
-Increasingly professional groups are adopting alternative terms for example "behaviour of concern".
+Increasingly professional groups are adopting alternative terms for example behaviour of concern.

+As part of the euphemism treadmill, using the word challenged to describe a person, though originally intended to be a non-judgemental description, has become a derogatory term or a joke, similar to saying that a short person is "height challenged" or a bald man is "follicly challenged".